Mark Henry Says Black Wrestlers Are Divided ’50-50′ On Hulk Hogan’s WWE Return

 “I do feel like he genuinely wants to clear his name.
 He (Hogan) sees people that used to respect him, they look at him different.
 And it hurts.
 And he brought that on himself.
 But he’s trying his best to clear that up.”

-Wrestling Inc. is reporting that after giving his speech and apologies at Extreme Rules, Hulk Hogan return to his home in Florida and he won’t be on WWE television this week.
+Wrestling Inc. is reporting that after giving his speech and apologies at Extreme Rules, Hulk Hogan returned to his home in Florida and he won’t be on WWE television this week.
 It is not yet confirmed if he has signed a new deal with the company, but he has officially been reinstated.
 It has been three years since the racist remarks incident that led to his release and Mark Henry feels enough time has passed, but other black superstars don’t feel exactly the same.